How to Do a Toe Drag With a Hockey Stick

 - Pull the puck in towards your body by moving the shaft of the stick.

 - Make sure the center of the puck is on the toe of the stick.
-Continue to roll your hand over, pull puck back towards your body.
+Continue to roll your hand over and pull the puck back toward your body.

 Hockey Stick Handling Practice Equipment

-To practice this drill, you do not need a lot of fancy equipment, only the following:
+To practice this drill, you do not need a lot of fancy equipment.
+You'll only need the following:

 - A hockey shooting pad can be purchased at hockey pro shops or on-line.
 In addition, you can easily make one for a fraction of the cost out of white hardboard wallboard found at your local hardware store.
 We bought one for about $11 at Lowe's Hardware and cut it into two separate shooting pads.